Rbilemjian/MTEInfrastructureInventory/README.md

 <strong>What to do After Making Modifications</strong>

-Run the following command to restart Apache server:
+Run the following command to restart Apache server (unneeded if all that's been changed is the addition of new users):

     systemctl restart httpd